 Gal Gadot shines as Wonder Woman.
 Just like saving the conclusion of Dawn of Justice, she makes this film an excellent piece of cinema.
 The way she portrays Diana Prince is unmatched.
 Chris Pine is a perfect match for the character of Steve Trevor.
 His onscreen chemistry with Gadot is perfect, though their relationship moves a bit fast.

 Cinematic-wise, the film is very well made.
 Patty Jenkins is a fantastic storyteller on this movie.
 She put incredible backdrops to the characters.
 I applaud her choice to make Wonder Woman’s solo movie standalone.
 Though there is a brief connection to previous films, it served better as a unique part of the DCEU.

 However, the main villain of the film was severely miscast and though he begins in epic fashion, he soon becomes a stock bad guy.
 They also take several historical liberties with World War I that will annoy any history buff.

-That aside, it is an excellent film that is one of the best adaptions of a comic book hero.
+Bottom line, Wonder Woman is the best DCEU movie so far.
+It is an excellent film that is one of the best adaptions of a comic book hero.

 FAVORITE QUOTE: It’s about what you believe.
 And I believe in love.
 Only love will truly save the world.